scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_2.md

 >For greater detail on container services see this link [HERE](https://github.com/sonic-net/SONiC/wiki/Architecture)

 ### Managing Configurations
 Configuration state in SONiC is saved in two separate locations.
 For persistant configuration between reloads configuration files are used.
 The main configuration is found at */etc/sonic/config_db.json*.
 The second configuration file in this lab is for the FRR routing stack and it's configuration is found at */etc/sonic/frr/bgpd.conf*.
-However, BGP configuration when saved from the redis database is pushed to config_db and as such is the preferred location if you were to edit the *"saved configuration"*.

 When the router boots it loads the configuration from these two files into the redis database.
 The redis database is the running configuration of the router where the various services read or write state information into the redis database.